siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 ## An Example for Solar Cells

-Let's go step by step to answer a fictional research question in the solar cells domain.
+Let's proceed with an example to address a specific research question within the domain of solar cell.

-Imagine we are working on Sn-based solar cell research, and the project is about using C60 as an electron transport layer in solar cells.
+Suppose we are working on Sn-based solar cell research, and the project is about using C60 as an electron transport layer in solar cells.
 We fabricated solar cell devices with an absorber material that contains Sn.
 The device's structure is illustrated below:

 <div style="text-align: center;">
     <img src="images/solar_cell_device.png" alt="Solar Cell Device" width="